DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning.md

 ## End of module reflections

+### ECTs

 Use this time to take some high-level notes on what you’ve learnt in this module.
-Also note down any related areas you’d like to strengthen in future.
+Also note down any related areas you’d like to strengthen in future (5 minutes).

-Duration: 5 minutes.

 1. [Instructions](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/intro-ect-instructions)